 A follow-on study in 2014, Solid-State Lighting: Early Lessons Learned on the Way to Market, analyzes lessons learned in the early stages of SSL market introduction, identifies remaining challenges and their implications for the future, and offers recommendations for a path forward to ensure that the full energy saving potential of SSL is realized.
 Lab and field evaluations of today’s SSL products reveal technological issues related to lumen maintenance, color stability, flicker, and dimming performance.
 The current LED market focuses primarily on products that fit into the existing infrastructure of legacy lighting products, and this approach presents challenges related to compatibility, interoperability, and interchangeability.
 This current focus also sharply limits the potential of the new technology.

-The increased sophistication of future lighting systems will present further challenges, as well as opportunities.
-Tomorrow’s lighting systems have the potential to offer added benefits related to health and wellness, communications, and data exchange.
+However, sophisticated new lighting systems are becoming a reality — which presents further challenges, as well as opportunities.
+These systems have the potential to offer added benefits related to health and wellness, color tunability, and communications and data exchange.
 Emerging SSL program areas of focus include evaluating the performance needs of advanced lighting systems, addressing interoperability issues, and identifying ways to optimize the energy performance of future lighting systems.